tgdwyer/tgdwyer.github.io/_chapters/monad.md

 > sayHi >> readName >>= greet
 ```

-> Hi, what's your name?
+> Hi, what’s your name?
 > Tim
 > Nice to meet you Tim!